kwurst/CS-401/Syllabus.md

 **If you are missing any of this background, you should not take this course.**

 ## Course Format
 This is a course about learning to work within a large, distributed software project.
-We will meet weekly.
-A small portion of our weekly meeting time may be used for me to present some new material on the software development process, tool, group process, or object-oriented design.
-The bulk of our weekly meeting time will be used for groups to present designs and code to the class in a peer-review process, and for groups to have a regularly-scheduled meeting time in which to work out process issues and to set goals and tasks for the upcoming week.
+A portion of our class time may be used for me to present some new material on the software development process, tool, group process, or object-oriented design.
+The bulk of our class time will be used for groups to present designs and code to the class in a peer-review process, and for groups to have a regularly-scheduled meeting time in which to work out process issues and to set goals and tasks for the upcoming week.

 ## Course Objectives
 This course is intended to mimic, as closely as possible, the professional software development team environment.